 The Stations of the Cross were donated in 1926 by parishioner Sue Crume when she became a Franciscan nun.

 In 1992, the church building was added to the National Register of Historic Places, noting that the style of church was similar to that of St. Thomas Church in Nelson County.
-That same year, the church building was restored, and the adjoining parish hall was built.
+That same year, the adjoining parish hall was built.

 In 2008 the steeple and bell came down in a tornado.
 The bell, made in 1885, was returned to the foundry in Baltimore for repairs, and the steeple was rebuilt.
 After the ceiling and walls were repaired, the interior was repainted, including the color, "Burning Bush," behind the altar.